Violet-crowned Hummingbird

 Two subspecies:

 Distribution: Extreme southeastern Arizona and southwestern New Mexico south through northwestern and central Mexico, reaching as far as central Michoacán and Hidalgo.
-Inhabits canyons, gallery forests, and edges of dry deciduous woodland.
+Inhabits canyons, gallery forests, and edges of dry deciduous woodland, especially along sycamore‑lined streams in the northern portion of the range.

 Distribution: Southwestern Mexico from eastern Michoacán south and east to Puebla and northwestern Oaxaca.
-Found in arid to semi-arid slopes, often in dry scrub and thorn forest.
+Found in arid to semi‑arid slopes, often in dry scrub and thorn forest, as well as in riparian corridors and semi‑open woodlands with scattered trees and bushes.

 Species Overview